Zennoon/alx-low_level_programming/0x00-hello_world/README.md

 100-intel: The script uses the -S flag of the gcc compiler to generate assembly code.
 The -masm option is used to change the assembly code syntax from the default AT&T syntax to intel syntax

+101-quote.c: The source code uses the perror function from the stdio library to print the string literal to the standard output